kwant-project/kwant/doc/source/tutorial/tutorial2.rst

     H = \frac{\hbar^2}{2 m} (\partial_x^2+\partial_y^2) + V(x, y)

 The position-dependent potential enters in the onsite energies.
-One possibility would be to again set the onsite matrix elements of each lattice point individually (as in tutorial1a.py).
+One possibility would be to again set the onsite matrix elements of each lattice point individually (as in :ref:`tutorial_quantum_wire`).
 However, changing the potential then implies the need to build up the system again.

 Instead, we use a python *function* to define the onsite energies.
 We